-If you want to learn more about how apprenticeship works and see the variety of apprenticeship programs available throughout the United States, visit Labor and Industries.
+If you want to learn more about how apprenticeship works and see the variety of apprenticeship programs available throughout the United States, visit Labor & Industries.

 Several companies in South Central Washington have apprenticeship programs.
-These are company sponsored; you need to be employed and chosen by the business for the training program.
+These are company sponsored; you need to be employed and chosen by the business to enter the training program.

 APPRENTICESHIP PROGRAMS FOR YOUTH AND ADULTS

 We offer a pre-apprenticeship program called Manufacturing Academy that provides the foundational skills and credentials to enter a formal apprenticeship.
 Manufacturing Academy is open to individuals 17 years age and up.